 In any case, Christopher and I love slow cooked sausages in smooth gravy.
 Who doesn’t?

-So, I thought, let’s make a sub out of these delicious sausages and veggies!!
+So, I thought, let’s make a sausage, onion, pepper sub out of these delicious sausages and veggies!!

 Interestingly, I figured out recently that I prefer to eat ‘messy’ subs with a fork and knife instead of picking them up.
-Why am I surprised that I’ve engineered it this way?
+But why am I surprised that I’ve engineered it this way?
 Perhaps because I didn’t realize how ingrained my distaste is for having dirty hands.

 I’ve been very vocal about not liking to get my hands greasy or dirty.
 I will do it if I must, but if I can get away without sullying my hands, I will!

 You would probably laugh yourself silly if you saw me eat a sub like sausage, onion, pepper sub with my hands.
 Because I pick it up, take a bite and put the sub back down.
 Then I pick up a napkin and wipe my hands.
 Repeat a million times or until the sub is gone.